ordovice/batocera-switch/README.md

 ## V34 Users
 V34 users, you need to rename the renameme_custom.sh file to custom.sh to add the options for the emulators to Batocera.
 This has been changed in V35 and there will be cleanup needed if you are not upgraded currently.

+## V35+ Users
+V35 users (beta2 and newer), please remove/rename the custom.sh file originally provided in older versions and delete the es_features.cfg file from \system\configs\emulationstation as the switch specific addons file now works properly.

 ## PLEASE DELETE THE FOLLOWING FILES FROM /system/configs/emulationstation
 - es_features_os.cfg
 This is in preparation for improvements coming down the road for batocera to include natural expansion of the es_features functionality.
 I have renamed the add-on file and temp file to add_feat_os and add_feat_switch.
 The es_features_switch is already set for V35.
 For V35+ you will not need to copy the custom.sh file anymore or the add_feat_switch.cfg file.